storm-enroute/storm-enroute.github.io/dev/styleguide.md

 Every source file can contain symbols of a single package `x.y.z`, and must be placed into a source code subdirectory `x/y/z`.

-If the file is named with a upper case initial letter, then it may only contain a class and its companion object with the same name.
+- If the file is named with a upper case initial letter, then it may only contain a class and its companion object with the same name.

-If the file is named with a lower case initial letter, then it may contain any number of related classes.
+- If the file is named with a lower case initial letter, then it may contain any number of related classes.

-If the file is named `package.scala`, then it may only contain the package object for the related package `x.y.z`:
+- If the file is named `package.scala`, then it may only contain the package object for the related package `x.y.z`:

+For example:

     package x.y

     package object z {
     }

 A package object file may additionally declare a package statement for declarations that must be outside an object, for compiler-specific reasons.